william-sy/esphome-Itho-Daalderop-HRU400/README.md

 # esphome-HRU400

-This repo will help you manage your HRU400 WTTW trough modbus.
+This repo will help you manage your HRU400 WTW trough modbus.

 ## Needed items